bnossum/midgetv/README.md

   - On the host environment to compile some utility programs and simulation binaries.
   - As a cross compiler to compile C and assembler programs for RISC-V.
 - Verilator to build the simulator(s)
-- emacs if you want to modify the code easily (for Verilog-Mode)
+- Emacs if you want to modify the code easily (for Verilog-Mode)
 - A toolchain for FPGA compilation and upload, for example:
   - iCEcube2 from Lattice
   - A toolchain based on the eminent icestorm project, such as: yosys/arachne-pnr/icepack